mmickan/dinit/README.md

   this does nothing.
 * `start`: run a command when starting up.
 On any failure, `dinit` exits.
 The complete command must be given as one string, enclosed with quotes.
+* `prestop`: run command before passing SIGTERM on to child process(es).
+* `prestoptimer`: time in seconds before SIGTERM is sent after the prestop command has been started.
 * `stop`: run command on exit.
 The complete command must be given as one string, enclosed with quotes.
 * `timeout`: time in seconds before SIGKILL is sent after the SIGTERM has been